Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 Ironically, with a little bit of added heat, you can reduce the size of—or completely eliminate—wood stains on your wood furniture.
 It may seem counterintuitive, but applying more heat in an effort to extract the trapped moisture is actually quite effective and can be done with common household tools, such as a hair dryer or clothes iron.

-When it comes to how to get heat stains out of wood, the first step is to start with a clean surface.
+To get a heat stain out of wood furniture, you have start with a clean surface.
 Make sure that your table or other stained wooden surface is clean and free of dust and debris.
 This will prevent further contaminants from getting trapped inside of the wood’s open pores during the heating process.

 Using a hair dryer should be your first line of attack for removing heat stains; it won’t get quite as hot as a clothes iron and is less likely to accidentally burn the wood.
 Plug in the hair dryer and turn it on to its lowest heat setting.
 Make sure that you don’t set your hair dryer to cool; the pores of the wood won’t open unless they’re heated.